 Peter C. Doherty

 Originally a veterinarian from Australia, Doherty received the 1996 Nobel Prize in Medicine for his research into how T cells protect the body against virus.
 Currently conducts research at St. Jude Children’s Research Hospital and the University of Tennessee Health Science Center, Memphis.

-Best known for her writing about Appalachia and for her novel The Tall Woman, Dykeman wrote 18 books, thousands of newspaper columns and won countless awards, including a Guggenheim Fellowship and the Pride of Tennessee Award for her commitment to education and the humanities.
-She shared (with her husband, James Stokely) the 1957 Sidney Hillman Award for Neither Black Nor White, deemed the year's best book on peace, race relations or civil rights.
+Best known for her writing about the land and people of Appalachia and for her novel The Tall Woman, Dykeman wrote 18 books, thousands of newspaper columns and won countless awards, including a Guggenheim Fellowship, the North Carolina Award for literature, and the Pride of Tennessee Award for her commitment to education and the humanities.
+She shared (with her husband James Stokely) the 1957 Sidney Hillman Award for Neither Black Nor White, deemed the year’s best book on peace, race relations or civil rights.

 The first admiral of the American Navy was born in and grew up in what is now Knoxville.
 He is memorialized in popular culture for his heroic actions at the Battle of Mobile Bay and his cry, “Damn the torpedoes!
 Full speed ahead.”

 This Memphis jurist, a law professor at Yale, head of the Securities and Exchange Commission, served on delegations that established the United Nations and argued landmark cases before the Supreme Court.

 John Ogden, the Reverend Erastus Milo Cravath, and the Reverend Edward P. Smith